missionpinball/missionpinball-website/_posts/2019-08-30-this-month-in-mpf-august-2019.md

 This post will highlight changes in MPF, MPF-MC, MPF monitor, documentation and the rest of the ecosystem.

+# News

+* Want to participate in Hacktoberfest 2019?
+Consider [contributing MPF](http://docs.missionpinball.org/en/dev/about/contributing_to_mpf.html) or the [MPF documentation](http://docs.missionpinball.org/en/dev/about/contributing_to_mpf_docs.html).

 # MPF Projects